smartcontractkit/documentation/docs/Solana/DataFeeds/using-data-feeds-solana.md

 >
 > Although you can directly query the data feed accounts, you should not rely on the memory layout always being the same as it currently is.
 Based on this, the recommendation is to always use the consumer library queries below.

-### Add the Chainlink Solana Crate to your Project

-Before you begin, import the Chainlink Solana Crate into your project.
+Import the Chainlink Solana Crate into your project and use the code sample to make function calls.

 1. Add the Chainlink Solana Crate as an entry in your `Cargo.toml` file dependencies section, as shown in the [starter kit Cargo.toml example](https://github.com/smartcontractkit/solana-starter-kit/blob/main/programs/chainlink_solana_demo/Cargo.toml).